salgo60/NOSAD-POC-Wikidata/README.md

 ## Test NOSAD kopping Wikipedia

-To enable on all platforms:
+To enable on all platforms you need to have a Wikipedia account and then :

 1. Visit your global.js page on Meta: [Special:MyPage/global.js](https://meta.wikimedia.org/wiki/Special:MyPage/global.js)